Library Sources, Credibility & Finding the Good Stuff: Home

 Finding the Good Stuff

-Finding information is not hard - people put all sorts of information online and search engines like Google make it easy to find.
-In fact, social media may make it difficult to avoid!
+Finding information is easy!
+People and companies put all sorts of information online and manipulate search engines and social media to get their information to you.

 What's in this guide?